pragmatic-objects/site/_chapters/003_reusable_assertions.md

 such invariant one may write an assertion and use it on each future implementation.

-In case of large objects with dozens of methods, like DAO, controllers and services, the number of such invariants is scaled with each additional method---there will be too many assertions.
-Also, since the public contract of such objects is inflexible, these assertions wouldn't be reused effectively.
+In case of large objects with dozens of methods, like DAO, controllers and services, the number of such invariants is scaled with each additional method---there will be too many different `Assertion` implementations per one object.
+Also, since the public contract of such objects is inflexible, these assertions will not be reused effectively.
 Testing such objects with reusable assertions is waste.

 Elegant objects, on the other hand, if designed right, usually suit the requirements enumerated above.
 So, write objects in Elegant way, and test them with elegant reusable assertions.